Eocene: Reptiles

 Reptile fossils from this time, such as fossils of pythons and turtles, are abundant.

-Insects and arachnids
+Molluscs

+Arthropods

 Several rich fossil insect faunas are known from the Eocene, notably the Baltic amber found mainly along the south coast of the Baltic Sea, amber from the Paris Basin, France, the Fur Formation, Denmark, and the Bembridge Marls from the Isle of Wight, England.
 Insects found in Eocene deposits mostly belong to genera that exist today, though their range has often shifted since the Eocene.
 For instance the bibionid genus Plecia is common in fossil faunas from presently temperate areas, but only lives in the tropics and subtropics today.
+Platypleurin cicadas diversified during the Eocene.
+Ostracods flourished in the oceans.